 Courses are available in both German and English.
 The number of courses offered in English is constantly increasing.
 Consult TUM's online course listings for more information about course availability.

 Please confirm the language of instruction for your courses of interest.

 Housing in Munich is very limited.
 Students should begin their housing search early since housing is not guaranteed for UVA students.
 In general, international exchange students can use the same methods to find accommodation in Munich as regular TUM students.
 These include searching for an apartment or a room on the private market, as well as applying for a room in a dormitory run by a social or private organization.
-For more information, see TUM's Accommodation for Exchange Students page--be sure to look at the section referring to bilateral exchanges.
+For more information, see TUM's Accommodation for Exchange Students page.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.